 Keye Luke played other continuing roles in the movies.
 He played Dr. Lee Wong How in the Dr. Gillespie series for MGM.
 Dr. How even makes an appearance in Andy Hardy's Double Trouble.
 He played detective James Wong in The Phantom of Chinatown, as the younger version of the character played by Boris Karloff in a series.
 Unfortunately, "Phantom" did not become a series for Keye Luke.
 He was also Kato in the 1940 serial The Green Hornet Strikes Again!.

 Keye Luke's movie credits total the nice round number of 99 with his final role in 1990s Alice.
 His television work lists 119 titles on the IMDb beginning with 1950s Mysteries in Chinatown and including Star Trek, Gunsmoke, General Hospital, Night Court, Adam-12, Kung Fu as Master Po, and the voice of Charlie Chan in the Saturday morning cartoon show The Amazing Chan and the Chan Clan.
 He also starred on Broadway and on the road in Rodgers and Hammerstein's Flower Drum Song.

 Keye Luke played many roles and played them well.
-It makes me happy every time I see him in a movie or on a classic television program.
+It makes me happy every time I see him in a movie or on a classic television program, unless I feel the role is beneath his talents.
 My admiration and affection for the actor runs deep, but my crush, the crush of that tween girl up late when she was supposed to be sleeping on a school night, is only for Lee Chan, #1 son.